 Having gotten over this initial setback, you take your seat.
-It’s worth pointing out that ‘our‘ XF was specified with black leather and the living horror of privacy glass, so it’s decidedly gloomy in there.
-In fact, were it not for the aluminium and light stained wood trim, it would be a fairly unremitting place to spend time.
-In mitigation, the owner was advised to opt for this interior specification.
-A Jag in coal-hole black?
+It’s worth pointing out that our XF was specified with black leather and the living horror of privacy glass, so it’s decidedly gloomy in there.
+In fact, were it not for the aluminium highlights and light stained wood trim, it would be a fairly unremitting place to spend time.
+In mitigation, the car’s owner was advised to opt for this interior specification.
+A Jag with a coal-hole black cabin?
 Misses the point entirely.

-Nevertheless, the leather’s soft, even if I don’t particularly like the grain or the pleating.
+Nevertheless, the leather is soft, even if I don’t particularly care for the grain or the pleating.
 The wood trim is nicely integrated and has a pleasing satin finish – I’ve developed a bit of an allergy to shiny woodwork.
 I also really like the alloy faced dash.
-It’s quite Series 1 E-Type and feels lovely against the fingertips.
-All the switchgear is nicely damped and operates as expected, although I’ll admit to still being a little befuddled by the automatic wipers, technophobe that I am.
+It’s quite redolent of the Series 1 E-Type and feels lovely against the fingertips.
+All of the switchgear feels nicely damped and operates as expected, although I’ll admit to still being a little befuddled by the automatic wipers, technophobe that I am.
 I really must dig out the manual.
-Minor switchgear is rubberised and has nicely judged push-feel, as Toyota engineers might put it.
+Minor switchgear is rubberised and has nicely judged push-feel, as Toyota engineers might have put it.

 Once inside, the starter button pulses expectantly, which creates a little frisson of anticipation.
-Pressing it prompts a piece of theatre you think you’ll tire of, but in fact never really do.
+Pressing it prompts a piece of theatre you think you’ll tire of, but never quite do.
 The synchronised swivelling of air vents, rising gear selector and memory-set steering wheel serve no useful purpose, but I applaud Jaguar for it – after all they didn’t really have to bother.

 Which makes the following something I say with something of a heavy heart.
-The rising gear selector was designed to look like a solid billet of metal but feels more like plastic.
-Worse still, there’s a couple of millimetres of unnecessary free play as you twist it.
-For this feature to work, it needed to operate with a feeling of heft, of solidity, but it just doesn’t.
-It just feels cheap.
-On balance I think I’d prefer a normal quadrant lever.
+The rising rotary gear selector, clearly designed to look like a solid billet of metal feels more like plastic.
+Worse still, there is just a smidgeon of unnecessary free play as you apply it.
+For this feature to work as designed, it needs to operate with a feeling of heft, of solidity, but instead it just feels cheap.
+On balance I think I’d prefer a normal quadrant selector.

 A combination of shallow glazing, black interior trim and rear privacy glass, combined with the XF’s low roofline, seating position and steeply raked rear screen add up to somewhat compromised outward visibility, particularly rearward.
-But to be fair, this is part of a long Jaguar tradition, I recall an early XJ being as bad in this regard; you simply had to guess the extremities.
+But to be fair, this is part of a long Jaguar tradition, I recall an early XJ being poor in this regard; you simply had to guess the extremities.
 Ditto the XF.
-Frontwards, your view is dominated by the prominent bonnet bulge (very Series 1 XJ again) but where the nose ends is anyone’s guess.
-Standard-fit (and hilariously over-dramatic) JLR-generic parking sensors are a godsend.
+Forward, your view is dominated by the prominent bonnet bulge (very Series 1 XJ again) but where the nose ends is anyone’s guess.
+The standard-fit (and hilariously over-dramatic) JLR-generic parking sensors are a godsend.

-The boot is deep, although the aperture is rather shallow.
+The boot is deep, although the aperture is quite shallow.
 The rear seats do not fold, nor is there as much as a ski hatch, making those trips to IKEA an exercise in futility.
 Maybe Jaguar assumes its owners don’t buy flat-pack.
 I have news – they do.
 The boot carpet traps dirt and detritus, making it an absolute pig to clean.
 This particular XF doesn’t have a spare wheel either, just a compressor and a container of tyre foam.
 Yet, the space isn’t given over to additional luggage capacity, which somewhat negates the point if you ask me.
-Maybe Jag owners also can’t be bothered with levers and jacks.
-Can’t say I blame them.
+Maybe Jag owners find levers and jacks somewhat beneath them.
+Can’t say I disagree.